 - (a) It is recognized that the need for continued and uninterrupted operation of City services is of paramount importance.
 Therefore, the Union and each employee represented thereby agrees that from the date of execution, through exhaustion of the impasse process/mediation/fact finding as set forth in the Employer/Employee Relations Resolution Section 12 (g) the Union or any person acting in its behalf, or each employee in a classification represented by the Union, shall not cause, authorize, engage in, encourage, or sanction a work stoppage, slowdown, refusal of overtime work, refusal to operate designated equipment (provided such equipment is safe and sound), or picketing, other than informational picketing, against the City or the individual or concerted failure to report for duty or abstinence from the full and faithful performance of the duties of employment, including compliance with the request of another labor organization or bargaining unit to engage in such activity in an attempt to induce a change in wages, hours, and other terms and conditions of employment. - (b) An employee shall not be entitled to any wages or City paid benefits whatsoever if the City Council, by majority vote, determines to its satisfaction, that the employee is, or has, engaged in any activity prohibited by subsection (a) of this Section.
-The City may take other action which it deems appropriate. - (c) If the City Council, by majority vote, determines to its satisfaction, that subsection (a) of this Section has been violated by the Union, the City may take such remedial action as it deems appropriate. - (d) The Union recognizes the duty and obligation of its representatives and members to comply with the provisions of this Memorandum of Understanding and to make every effort toward inducing all employees in this unit to fully and faithfully perform their duties.
-In the event of any activity prohibited by subsection (a) hereinabove, the Union agrees to take supererogatory steps necessary to assure compliance with this MOU.
+The City may take other action which it deems appropriate. - (c) If the City Council, by majority vote, determines to its satisfaction, that subsection (a) of this Section has been violated by the Union, the City may take such remedial action as it deems appropriate.

+(d) The Union recognizes the duty and obligation of its representatives and members to comply with the provisions of this Memorandum of Understanding and to make every effort toward inducing all employees in this unit to fully and faithfully perform their duties.
+In the event of any activity prohibited by subsection (a) hereinabove, the Union agrees to take supererogatory steps necessary to assure compliance with this Memorandum of Understanding.MOU.

 Section 21.
-GPS Policy, Rest Periods, New Standby List
+GPS Policy, Rest Periods, New Standby ListGPS Devices in City Vehicles

+The City retains the right to move forward with its RFP process and install Global Positioning Systems (GPS) in City vehicles used by employees in this unit.
+The Association agrees to meet and confer with respect to the City's proposed GPS policy.
 The parties agree to hold Meet and Confer meetings to discuss the Global Positioning System (GPS) Policy, Rest Periods, and a new Standby List proposed by the O&M unit during negotiations.
 The parties will hold separate meetings and must mutually agree before any changes may be implemented.

-N WITNESS WHEREOF this Memorandum membership vote of the Association on of Understanding was ratified by a . and by an affirmative vote of the Stockton City Council on .
-The parties hereto have executed membership vote of the Association on of the Stockton City Council on his Memorandum of Understanding this day of OPERATIONS AND MAINTENANCE UNIT CITY OF STOCKTON Approved as to form: Operating Engineers' Local No. 3 APPROVED AS TO FORM: By: MICHAEL DEANDA Business Representative By: HARRY BLACK City Manager By: ROSEMARY RIVAS Director of Human Resources By: CHARLES SAKAI Negotiator for the City Approved as to form: Lori Asuncion, City Attorney By: TARYN JONES Deputy City Attorney ATTEST: CITY CLERK ELIZA GARZA City Clerk
+IN WITNESS WHEREOF this Memorandum membership vote of the Association on of the Stockton City Council on this Memorandum of Understanding this of Understanding was ratified by a, and by an affirmative vote The parties hereto have executed

+this Memorandum of Understanding this day of

+OPERATIONS AND MAINTENANCE UNIT CITY OF STOCKTON

+Approved as to form: Operating Engineers' Local No. 3 APPROVED AS TO FORM:

+By:MICHAEL EGGENER DEANDA Business Representative By: HARRY BLACK City Manager

+By:

+By: BURKE DUNPHYCHARLES SAKAI Negotiator for the City

+Approved as to form:

+John Luebberke Lori Asuncion, City Attorney

+By:

+ATTEST: CITY CLERK

+ELIZA GARZA